 A useful tip for hanging multiple frames for a collage type of a look; is to measure your frames’ widths and heights and cut matching pieces of newspaper.
 Then with a little bit of tape, arrange your paper “frames” on the wall.
 When doing a collage, try to make the spacing in between each frame as close to symmetrical as possible; or at least visually pleasing to you.
 If you take some time during this paper mock up stage and make sure all the papers are level; you should be able to mark where on the wall your hangers should go.
 Mark the vertical center of each piece of paper; then find the distance from the bottom of each frame to their hanging wires; mark that on the paper.
 Where your vertical line and that wire mark meet, is where you will want to put your wall hanger.

-For additional reference on how to hang your frames:
+For additional reference on hanging pictures with wire and other ways to hang your frames:

-Are you a DYI person and used your creativity to frame your photos and artwork yourself and now you need to put the hanging hardware on the back of the frame?
+If you are a “DIY” type of person and use your creativity to frame your photos and artwork yourself, you may find yourself unclear on the hanging hardware on the back of the frame.
 If you are able to choose what type of hanger to put onto your frame, a set of D-rings/eyelets and wire combo is a great option.
 Wire hangers can hold more weight so they are more secure than a sawtooth, especially for frames larger than 11×14.
-If you are using a sawtoth hanger, lay your piece face down on a flat surface (recommend putting a towel down to protect the frame surface from possibly getting marred) and find the center of the picture.
+If you are using a sawtooth hanger, lay your piece face-down on a flat surface (recommend putting a towel down to protect the frame surface from possibly getting marred) and find the center of the picture.
 Place the sawtooth at this spot (generally aim for the middle of moulding) and using a hammer gently tap the sawtooth in place.
 Attaching a wire hanger takes a few more steps.
-First to install the D-rings/eyelets.
+First, install the D-rings/eyelets.
 Lay your picture frame face down (again recommend putting a towel down).
 On one of the sides of the frame, measure about 1/3rd of the way down from the top of the frame and mark that spot.
 Measure this same distance on the other side of the frame and mark it.
 Try to aim for the center of the moulding when making these marks.
 Screw the D-rings/eyelets into the frame at these marks, the D part of the ring faces in towards the middle.
 Run the wire through both D-rings/eyelets, with equal amounts of wire sticking out of each D-rings/eyelets.
 Secure the wire to one of D-rings/eyelets by bending the wire back over the D-ring/eyelet twice and the wrapping it back around itself several times.
-Repeat on the other side; but before securing the wire, make sure your wire has just a little play in it; you don’t want your wire super tight nor really loose.
-You are now ready to get your picture frame onto the wall.
+Repeat on the other side; but before securing the wire, make sure your wire has just a little “give” to it; you don’t want your wire too tight OR loose.